-Running a restaurant is a challenge in itself, but has undoubtedly been more difficult for owners in the last few months.
-We wanted to shed light on marketing strategies and be a resource for restaurants during this unprecedented time.
+Running a restaurant is a challenge in itself, no matter how many locations you have, but has undoubtedly been more difficult for owners/operators during the pandemic.
+In this post we are shedding light on marketing strategies for restaurants during this unprecedented time.

 Each social channel is unique

 When creating social media content, it’s important to remember that each platform (Twitter, LinkedIn, Facebook, Instagram, etc.) is unique and should all be utilized differently in order to reap the benefits.
 Let’s take a closer look.

 This social channel is great for blasting out lots of content and frequently.
 Because Twitter is fast-paced, it’s totally ok to share multiple pieces of content in one day.

 Struggling with having a variety of content to share?
 Twitter polls are a great way to encourage engagement.
 Try setting a poll for favorite dishes, ingredients or even random viral arguments like, “Is a hotdog a sandwich?”

 Don’t be scared to get clever with your Tweets and replies; users love engagement on this platform.
 Use popular hashtags that fit your brand voice to bring in new followers, and watch trending hashtags to engage in current conversations.

 Here, you definitely want to avoid sounding too salesy.
 Hone in on your brand voice!
 Craft your content to be engaging and welcoming.
 Posts with video and photos typically perform better than a post with just a link.
 Find some good lighting to snap those product photos and show off those delicious dishes!
 Facebook is also a great platform for sharing links to your recent blog posts (with some text amplifying your key message).
 This will encourage people to visit your website, start exploring your menu and show up ready to grub.